Skip to main content

 How Many Miles Should I Drive Each Day?

-Ideally, aim for six to eight hours of driving per day to avoid fatigue behind the wheel.
-The actual amount of drive time per day will vary depending on road conditions, weather and your personal preference.
+Ideally, plan for six to eight hours of driving per day to avoid fatigue behind the wheel.
+The actual amount of driving time per day will vary depending on road conditions, weather and your personal preference.

 What Are Must-See Stops on a Cross-Country Road Trip?

 With so much to see and do in the U.S., knowing how to plan a cross-country road trip can be difficult.
-AAA Travel is here to help with guides, discounts and more as you discover road trip ideas and plan the best cross-country road trip for you.
-Become a member today to take advantage of all AAA offers while you hit the road!
+AAA Travel and AAA Trip Canvas are here to help with guides, discounts and more as you discover road trip ideas and plan the best cross-country road trip for you.
+Become a member today to take advantage of all AAA offers while you hit the road.

 More Articles